jakejs/jake/README.md

 itself as the execution context (i.e, "this" inside the action references the Task object).

-The `opts` argument is an optional Object.
+The `opts` argument is the normal JavaScript-style 'options' object.
 When a task's operations are asynchronous, the `async` property should be set to `true`, and the task must call `complete()` to signal to Jake that the task is done, and execution can proceed.
 By default the `async` property is `false`.

 Tasks created with `task` are always executed when asked for (or are a prerequisite).
 Tasks created with `file` are only executed if no file with the